What is malaria?

-Malaria is a serious and sometimes fatal disease which is widespread in many tropical and subtropical countries spread by mosquitoes.
+Malaria is a serious and sometimes fatal disease which is widespread in many tropical and subtropical countries.
+Malaria is spread by mosquitoes.

 If you’re travelling to an area with a risk of malaria, then it’s crucial to take the correct precautions to enjoy a safe and healthy trip.
 This includes taking anti-malarial tablets.

 If you are unsure whether you are travelling to an area with a risk of malaria, you can check the NHS Fit For Travel website.

 Malaria symptoms are often described as ‘flu-like’.
 The most common symptoms of malaria include: